-- Y0 the crochet hook, draw through the final 2 loops.
+- Yo the crochet hook, draw through the final 2 loops.

-Groups of double crochets are worked together in one stitch when crocheting a granny square, and those groups of double crochets are referred to as double crochet clusters.
+Groups of double crochet s are worked together in one stitch when crocheting a granny square, and those groups of double crochets are referred to as double crochet clusters.
 In fact, double crochet stitches are the most used and most important stitch when making granny squares!

 A double crochet stitch is abbreviated dc and is shown in crochet diagrams as a longer line with 2 smaller lines through it.
 The longer line can show the angle of the stitch, so it is important to pay attention to that detail.